OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 Since the traffic between .NET Core and Python components is quite small (about 300 kB per second) HTTP/JSON is fine for this use-case.
 In case that would become a bottleneck something like [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and a binary serialization protocol like [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) could be used.
 Another alternative is Google's [gRPC](https://github.com/grpc/grpc).

-### The usage of the server-side rendering and Angular 5 from .NET
+### The usage of the server-side rendering and Angular from .NET

-I [mentioned above](#angular-5) that I used a nice Angular 5 template for .NET Core.
+I [mentioned above](#angular) that I used a nice Angular 5 template for .NET Core.
 The issue is that in the current (2.0) version of .NET the CLI for .NET or Visual Studio this template is missing but there is the Angular 4 template instead.

 I foolishly tried to update it manually to Angular 5, that initially worked fine.
 But as soon as I started to build Docker images, that included building the Angular 5 application in production mode with SSR, it broke.
 It turned out that there were breaking changes in SSR from Angular 4 to Angular 5.